Niteesh-Nigam/Amazon-Sales-Analysis-Project/README.md

 - **Customer Behavior**: Identification of customer groups that are more likely to purchase during promotional periods.
 - **Seasonal Trends**: Seasonal spikes in sales, which could be aligned with holidays or major promotional campaigns.
 - **Customer Segments**: K-Means clustering identified distinct customer segments that can be targeted for personalized marketing.
+- **Sales Forecasting**: Linear regression was used to predict future sales trends, providing valuable insights for inventory management and marketing.

 ## Conclusion & Future Scope

-The Amazon Sales Analysis project provides valuable insights into customer preferences, popular product categories, geographic distribution, and customer segmentation.
+The Amazon Sales Analysis project provides valuable insights into customer preferences, popular product categories, geographic distribution, customer segmentation, and sales forecasting.
 This information can be leveraged by the business to make informed decisions, optimize inventory, and enhance customer satisfaction.
-Future work could involve predictive modeling for future sales forecasting, more granular customer behavior analysis, and tailored marketing campaigns based on customer segments.
+Future work could involve more advanced predictive modeling for future sales forecasting, more granular customer behavior analysis, and tailored marketing campaigns based on customer segments.

 ## Images